"We can choose courage or we can choose comfort, but we can't have both. Not at the same time."

-I kind of “stumbled” my way into entrepreneurship.
+I kind of “stumbled” my way into creative entrepreneurship.
 I figured out pretty early that I wasn’t cut out for the 9-5, but I had no background or training in running a business.
 I also had no model or example... all the adults in my life had taken the "regular path".
 You know, 40 hours a week at a decent job.
 Not as much money as you want, but enough.
 Not the kind of work you're in love or passionate about, but retirement benefits.
 It took me several years (and several attempts) to fully reject the inherited belief that you have to have a "real job" to be a successful adult.

-Luckily, I had enough grit and creativity to keep trying, but I definitely took the hard way sometimes. 😏 Like the time I started baking cupcakes in my in-laws kitchen and selling at the local farmers market every week... or the time I struggled for several years to make any kind of profit from my hand lettering etsy shop.
+Luckily, I had enough grit and creativity to keep trying, but I definitely took the hard way sometimes. 😏 Like the time I started baking cupcakes in my in-laws kitchen and selling at the local farmers market every week... or the time I struggled for several years to make any kind of profit from my hand lettering Etsy shop.

-Sugar Mama Bakeshop and Bow + Arrow Art helped me teach myself the basics of building a brand and digital marketing.
-I read every article I could get my hands on and listened to all the podcasts.
+Sugar Mama Bakeshop and Bow + Arrow Art helped me teach myself the basics of building a personal brand and social media marketing.
+I read every content marketing article I could get my hands on and listened to all the podcasts from Amy Porterfield to Jenna Kutcher.
 I followed all the gurus, and tried so many "proven blueprints for success". 😅

 Have you ever struggled with is labeling yourself a business owner?
-Maybe you're comfortable labeling yourself a creative, but not really an entrepreneur...
+Maybe you're comfortable labeling yourself a creative, but not really an entrepreneur... or an artist, but not a business person.
 I know I did for a long time!
 As though all of this was just magically running itself.
 (Again with the all or nothing mentality!)

 PS if you need some book recommendations to spur you on and make you feel braver: These are my favorites!